mayankkushwaha24082006/MAYANK_KUSHWAH_CSE-B-_DESKTOP-ASSISTANT_/README.md

 * Technologies Used :

-● Programming Language: Python
+● Programming Language: Python,
 ● Libraries/Tools:

- speech_recognition for capturing voice input pyttsx3 for text-to-speech tkinter for GUI (optional) requests and beautifulsoup4 for web interaction smtplib for email sending
+ speech_recognition for capturing voice input, pyttsx3 for text-to-speech, tkinter for GUI (optional), requests and beautifulsoup4 for web interaction, smtplib for email sending

 * How To Run The Project :